longlonglin/MDT/data/README.txt

 Rmin can be downloaded from http://konect.cc/networks/mit/

-Lyon and Thiers can be downloaded from http://www.sociopatterns.org/datasets/co-location-data-for-several-sociopatterns-data-sets/
+Lyon, primaryschool, Thiers can be downloaded from http://www.sociopatterns.org/datasets/co-location-data-for-several-sociopatterns-data-sets/

 Facebook can be downloaded from  http://konect.cc/networks/facebook-wosn-wall/